a-laughlin/a-laughlin.github.io/_posts/2025-06-06-replace-developer-productivity-engineering-results-clarity-impact.md

 A common software idiom is "Naming things is hard".
 Here are a few criteria to help avoid current term's issues:

-- Evolution: A term's words and implications should support engineering's evolving roles, metrics, outputs, strategies, and contributing factors.
-They shouldn't calcify a particular subset.
+- Stability: A term's words and implications should support engineering's evolving roles, metrics, outputs, strategies, and contributing factors.
+They shouldn't calcify a particular subset that may change.
 One way to support evolution is by focusing on stakeholder and business outcomes instead of how they're achieved.
 Counterexamples include: "Developer Productivity" which combines a role, optimization metric, and implies improving a meaningless number.
 "Developer Experience" - combines a role, optimization strategy, and implies adopting that strategy.
 "Developer Tools" - combines a role, contributing factor, and implies optimizing only a subset of contributing factors.
 - Outcomes Focus: Improving outcomes focuses metrics on things that matter.
 - Memorability: Accurate and stable terms like DORA's "Software Delivery and Operations (SDO)" aren't simple enough to be memorable.
 - Low Abusability: Output metrics like efficiency enable negative consequences like micromanagement, low-value optimizations, and system-gaming temptations.
 Terms that instead focus on outcomes improve those outcomes while reducing likelihood of negative consequences.